ErvinC256/ecommerce-microservices-backend/README.md

 #### Docker (for each microservice: use application-prod.properties, use MySQL syntax in data.sql, use MySQL dependency in pom.xml):

 1. **Rebuild Jar Files:**
    - Before running Docker Compose, ensure that jar files for each microservice are rebuilt.
+Navigate to each microservice project folder and run:
+     ```bash
+     mvn clean package
+     ```

 2. **Run Docker Compose:**
    - Navigate to the parent project folder.